AnushalGupta/Face_recognition/README.md

    - `cv2.destroyAllWindows()`: Closes all OpenCV windows.
    - `executor.shutdown()`: Shuts down the thread pool executor.

-These comments should help you understand the code more easily.
-If you have any further questions, feel free to ask!
+## **Fixes**:

-##**Fixes**:
+- 1> Try installing tensorflow first before installing Deepface

--1> Try installing tensorflow first before installing Deepface -2> Make sure your reference image is captured in good lighting and proper face is shown , does not recogize if face is shown sideways
+- 2> Make sure your reference image is captured in good lighting and proper face is shown , does not recogize if face is shown sideways
--3> lagging or low performance try increasing the value of "counter % 60" ,here every 60th frame of your webcame is used to match and check with the refernce image
+- 3> lagging or low performance try increasing the value of "counter % 60" ,here every 60th frame of your webcame is used to match and check with the refernce image